NbAiLab/notram/guides/creating_huggingface_dataset.md

 cd corpus/corpus_collections_5/
 datasets-cli test mydataset
 ```
 This command will test your dataset and verify that everything is in order for using the dataset.
+---
+<p align="center"><sup>Written by Freddy Wetjen and Per Egil Kummervold</sup></p>